bob123456678/TrainControl/Readme.md

 ## Changelog

-* v2.1.3 [Beta]
+* v2.1.3 [5/21/24]
-    - Improve CAN message processing performance, aimed at improving the reliability of autonomous operation when using slower PCs
+    - Improved CAN message processing performance, aimed at improving the reliability of autonomous operation when using slower PCs

 * v2.1.2 [5/20/24]
     - Improved UI performance when adjusting locomotive speeds